zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic02.md

 ## Inputs

 * The label of the domain name to be tested ("child zone").
-* If undelegated test, the list of name servers ("undelegated NS").
+* If undelegated test, the list of name servers ("undelegated NS") for _the child zone_.
 * If undelegated test, any IP addresses of the [in-bailiwick] _undelegated NS_ ("undelegated glue IP").
 * If undelegated test, any IP addresses of the [out-of-bailiwick]